 Overheating blades don't cut well, and they wear out more quickly.
 Don't force the tool.
 Gentle pressure allows the teeth to cut more efficiently.

-A. Both are extremely versatile and a valuable addition to any tool bag.
+A. Both are an extremely versatile and valuable addition to any tool bag.
 The main difference is the tasks they're designed to undertake, and this has an impact on their physical size.

 Most rotary tools are extremely compact and designed for highly detailed work.
 As the name suggests, they have a rotary action particularly suited to drilling, polishing, and engraving.

 While by no means bulky, an oscillating tool is somewhat larger.
 The oscillating action makes it an ideal tool for general-purpose cutting, sanding, and scraping jobs.

 A. It's really a question of having the right tool for the job.
 An oscillating multi-tool is superb when you need to cut a hole in drywall for a light fitting, sand around stair rails, or take the corner off a floor tile.
 But they're not high-productivity tools, and if you've got to saw a load of decking or sand oak flooring, it's quicker and more efficient to use individual tools designed to do those jobs.

 A. Some manufacturers call their blades “universal,” and there is a lot of interchangeability, but there are many different manufacturers, so it's always worth checking before you order.
 Some manufacturers do provide adapters, so you can use blades that might not otherwise fit.